favasconcelos/projecteuler/README.md

 # projecteuler
-Collection of fun algorithms solving!
+Collection of fun algorithms solving from: http://projecteuler.net!

+**To add your answer make a pull-request with your folder!**